 Emerging from the tube at Belsize Park station, I find myself enveloped in snow flurries.
 It’s a cold start to my mission, but I’m determined to persevere.
 I’m right in the middle of the high street, surrounded by shops and restaurants on all sides.

 As I begin my exploration, I’m delighted to find that favorites like Daunt Books and the Everyman Cinema are still going strong, and happy to discover new-since-my-last-visit additions like Franco Manca.
 I’m already glad I came.

-But if I’ve learned anything since moving to London 9 years ago, it’s that the really exciting bits are always on the side streets.
+But if I’ve learned anything since moving to London over a decade ago, it’s that the really exciting bits are always on the side streets.
 Off I go along Ornan Road, where pretty doors greet me as I make my way down to Belsize Lane.

 Once there I’m reminded why Belsize Park is so underrated.
 A cluster of pretty shops and restaurants huddles around a square filled with benches.
-As soon as I see it I get nostalgic for all the dinners I ate with my neighbors here at XO.
+As soon as I see it I get nostalgic for all the dinners I ate with my neighbors here.

 Back out on the high street, I follow Haverstock Hill down towards Primrose Hill and Camden.
 As I go, I get sidetracked in an attractive area that seems to have re-branded itself Steeles Village.

 The Sir Richard Steele pub was always packed when I lived in Hampstead, but despite its welcoming exterior I’m more interested in exploring Steele’s Mews around the corner.

 Its arched entrance reminds me of its Kensington counterparts, and I love it as soon as I see the colorful walls and doors.

 Heading south again, I detour onto Prince of Wales Road to find a few final things to do in Belsize Park.
 Well, one anyway.